-YORK, Pa. - Three former Bison were named to the Capital Athletic Conference (CAC) Silver Anniversary women's basketball team.
+YORK, Pa. - Gallaudet University and Salisbury University placed seven honorees on the Capital Athletic Conference (CAC) Silver Anniversary women's volleyball team.
 The CAC is celebrating its 25th year of varsity competition and is honoring 25 former and current student-athletes from one of the 19 championship sports.
 Selection to these teams are primarily based on season-ending conference awards as voted by the conference coaches.

 Gallaudet University was a founding member of the CAC in 1989 and was a proud member until it left in 2010 to join the North Eastern Athletic Conference.